-The patient has injured his left corticospinal tract (left-sided motor function), left dorsal columns (left-sided vibration and position), and left spinothalamic tract (right-sided pain and temperature), consistent with a left-sided Brown-Sequard syndrome.
+The patient has injured his left corticospinal tract (left-sided motor function sense), left dorsal columns (left-sided vibration and position sense), and left spinothalamic tract (right-sided pain and temperature loss), consistent with a left-sided Brown-Sequard syndrome.

 Knowing where different sensory and motor tracts cross the midline is important for localization of different spinal cord lesions.
 The corticospinal tract, which carries efferent motor nerves from the brain, crosses in the pyramidal decussation in the caudal medulla.
 Therefore, a corticospinal tract lesion distal to the decussation will yield ipsilateral weakness.
 The afferent nerves in the dorsal columns also cross in the medulla, and therefore a lesion below the brainstem will cause ipsilateral loss of vibration and position below the lesion.
 In contrast, afferent nerves from the spinothalamic tract cross within 1-2 spinal cord levels and travel to the cortex on the contralateral side.
 Therefore, a lesion below the brainstem causes contralateral loss of pain and temperature.

 Arce et al. discuss warning signs for spinal cord emergencies.
 These include acute neurologic deficit, significant trauma in patients <50 years, minor trauma in patients >50 years, and a history of steroids, osteoporosis, or cancer.
 In the absence of red flags, back pain alone does not warrant imaging unless symptoms have lasted more than 4 months.

 Balaratnam and Pullicino discuss a patient who presented with acute-onset bilateral hand weakness, who was found to have anterior spinal artery ischemia.
 They note that the anterior horns represent the most distal part of the anterior spinal artery territory and that this area is therefore prone to ischemia.